 “One man’s myth is another man’s religion.” — Joseph Campbell

 We understand mythology becomes powerful in a cultural narrative dominated by any religion.
 However, not all religions are harmful.
 Taoism and Paganism have the fewest number of barriers to free-thinking.
 Many of these systems encourage the development of your path.

-Only when we confront our illusions can we see and understand mythology as metaphors instead of facts.
+Only when we confront our illusions can we understand mythology as metaphors instead of facts.
 Confronting our beliefs isn’t easy.
 Some tools can help us remove the mask of mythology.
-They allow us to engage the observer rather than running on autopilot.
+They allow us to engage the Observer rather than running on autopilot.
 These are what we can spiritual technologies.

 We divide these tools into four major categories:

 Above all, the mask of belief hinders our ability to find the truth.
 And the most significant part of this mask is religious mythology.
 Moving beyond the barriers of mythology is a goal of spiritual practice.
 Confronting our illusions is the only way to see beyond our current worldview.

 Likewise, we understand that leaving behind falsehoods is just as essential as grasping the truths.
 Once you can remove your mask, you’ll find that your “personal truth” is the most important truth you will discover.

 We know not everyone will agree with the points of this discussion, but we hope it inspires your own research.